-Aboard an ocean liner that's just docked in Veracruz, Mexico, William Bendix bursts into Robert Mitchum’s cabin holding a gun.
-He's after something he believes Mitchum stole.
+Aboard an ocean liner just docked in Veracruz, Mexico, William Bendix bursts into Robert Mitchum’s cabin pointing a gun.
+Bendix wants something he believes Mitchum stole.
 “You’ve got the wrong man,” Mitchum says.

 Bendix isn’t buying it.
 He moves to arrest Mitchum, but Mitchum overpowers him and knocks him out.
 Mitchum takes Bendix’s gun and identification.
 The identification reads: Captain Vincent Blake of the US Army.

 After debarking, Mitchum crosses paths with Jane Greer.
 It’s a short meeting, as Mitchum has to duck out of sight when Bendix emerges from the ship.
 Once the coast is clear, Mitchum tries catching a cab, but finds Greer has gotten the last one.

 Cut to a room inside the Hotel Mexico.
 Patric Knowles is packing in a hurry.
 His eyes dart around the room.
 There’s a knock at the door.
 Knowles pulls a gun and moves to answer.
 Then we hear Greer’s voice, telling him to open up.
 We learn Knowles is Greer’s fiancée.
 But she’s not there to marry him.
 She’s there because Knowles ran off with her savings.
 Two thousand dollars.
 She wants it back.

 Knowles tries to sweet talk her, but Greer cuts him off saying, “The last time you did that, it cost me my bank account.”